Total read time: 10 minutes

 Here’s how I really accomplish things: I set a target and write it down if it’s small I just set a reminder and get it done.
 If it is a big goal or one that requires multiple steps, I define the rules I forget the specifics of the target I work.
 I look for points of improvement I keep working

 I told myself I’ll start saving.
-I told my ex I’ll marry her for five years I told everyone I’ll sell enough to get x amount of money.
+I told everyone I’ll sell enough to get x amount of money.

 Come to think about it all the villains in all the TV shows and movies I liked kept their goals secret and accomplished them.
 The hero always has to talk about his/her goal it’s as if it was a conspiracy to minimize competition.